picmac/treazrisland/docs/testing/e2e.md

    docker compose -f infra/docker-compose.yml up --build
    ```

-   This brings up PostgreSQL, MinIO, the PixelLab mock, and hot-reloading containers for the backend and frontend apps.
+   This brings up PostgreSQL, MinIO, and hot-reloading containers for the backend and frontend apps.
 Wait until the frontend container reports that the Next.js dev server is listening on port `3000`.

 3. (Optional) If you prefer running the apps directly, start them from separate terminals after installing dependencies: